-Transfer to your vespas rental place to pic them up and, if you are not an expert, to receive a brief riding lesson.
+Transfer to your vespas rental place to pick them up and, if you are not an expert, to receive a brief riding lesson.
 Ride to your accommodation which is only a few kilometers away.
-Spend the night at Corte del Poggio,a small country Inn where you will meet Cristina’s family.
-If you arrive early enough, (before 2 o’ clock) you may have a cooking class (not included in the price)
+Spend the night at Borgo Mandoleto Solomeo, a wonderful country resort.
+If you arrive early enough, (before 4 pm) you may have a cooking class (not included in the price)

-A day for meandering, enjoying the landscape, taking photos and at the end the beautiful town of Montepulciano, with its renaissence palaces, its wine shops. spend the night at a dreamlike villa just outside town admiring the sunset by the swimming pool sipping a glass of the mellow “Nobile” wine..
+A day for meandering, enjoying the landscape, taking photos and at the end the beautiful town of Montepulciano, with its renaissance palaces, its wine shops. spend the night at a dreamlike villa just outside town admiring the sunset by the swimming pool sipping a glass of the mellow “Nobile” wine.

-First stop of the day is Pienza, the town built on the order of Pope Pius II, a jewel of Renaissance art!
-Also a place for gourmets: pecorino cheese, truffles, the best olive oil of Italy crowd the windows of the many specialti stores lined along Pienza main street.
+First stop of the day is Pienza, the town built on the orders of Pope Pius II, a jewel of Renaissance art!
+Also, a place for gourmets: pecorino cheese, truffles, the best olive oil of Italy crowd the windows of the many specialized stores lined along Pienza main street.
 Descend to Bagno Vignoni an ancient Roman thermal spa, then climb to tiny Rocca d’Orcia hamlet, where you can stop for lunch in a lovely “locanda”.
-St antimo Abbey and its chanting monks will close the day before reaching Montalcino.
+St Antimo Abbey and its chanting monks will close the day before reaching Montalcino.

 The route to Siena is twisting and full of ups and downs, but not traffic ridden and very scenic.
 You will enjoy the ride!
-Pass murlo Siena is at the end of it; what better ending for a day than an ice cream savoured while sitting on “Piazza del Campo!
+Pass Murlo Siena is at the end of it; what better ending for a day than an ice cream savored while sitting on “Piazza del Campo"!
 Night in a friendly, centrally located hotel.